The holiday shopping season is upon us. And with that comes a ton of opportunities for

 - Make a list of their offers and the timing of those offers.

-Even if you don’t plan to model your campaign on your competitors’, it’s always a good idea to keep tabs on what your competitors are up to.
+Even if you don’t plan to model your campaign on your competitor’s, it’s always a good idea to keep tabs on what your competitors are up to.

 Creating a Holiday Email Marketing Plan

-This plan should at least have the following:
+This plan should include the following:

 - A list of email subject lines, broken down by date + alternative subject lines for A/B testing